Jianningli/medshapenet-feedback/anatomy-completor/readme.md

 ### overview

-Title of the research: A Multi-class Completion Framework for 3D Anatomy Reconstruction Link to paper: https://arxiv.org/abs/2309.04956
+Title of the research: A Multi-class Completion Framework for 3D Anatomy Reconstruction \br Link to paper: https://arxiv.org/abs/2309.04956